supabase/terraform-provider-supabase/docs/tutorial.md

 }
 ```

-Run the command `terraform -chdir=module apply` which should succeed in finding the provider.
+Run the command `terraform -chdir=module apply` to confirm that Terraform can find the provider.

 ## Creating a project